stormchaserroleplaying/stormchaserRPG/Classes/Multiclassing/index.md

 If a cantrip of yours increases in power after a certain number of talents have been learned, the increase is based on your talents from classes that can learn that cantrip.

-### Spell Points
+### Mana
-You determine your available spell points by adding together all your levels in the disciple and mage classes.
-Use this total to determine your spell slots by consulting the [Spell Points table](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/WhatisaSpell/SpellPoints/#spell-points-1).
+You determine your available mana by adding together all your levels in the disciple and mage classes.
+Use this total to determine your spell slots by consulting the [Mana table](https://stormchaserroleplaying.com/stormchaserRPG/Spellcasting/WhatisaSpell/Mana/#mana-1).